nihal111/nihal111.github.io/_posts/2018-04-30-voice-conversion.markdown

 {: .center}
 ![Net2]({{ site.baseurl }}/img/voice-conversion/net2.png "Net2"){:style="max-height: 500px;"}

-We used the TIMIT (different sources) and CMU ARCTIC (single target) corpus respectively for training our network.
-As part of our project, we performed extensive experimentation with bi-directional Recurrent Neural Networks using LSTM and GRU cells.
+We used the TIMIT corpus (various sources) and CMU ARCTIC corpus (single target) for training.
+As part of the project, we performed extensive experimentation with bidirectional Recurrent Neural Networks using LSTM and GRU cells.

-We’ve used the multitask approach to train the network as per both the mel spectral coefficients (as an intermediate representation) and magnitude spectrum which forms the final output while using a pyramidal network architecture.
+We used a multitask approach to train the network on both mel spectral coefficients (as an intermediate representation) and magnitude spectrum (the final output), employing a pyramidal network architecture.

 {: .center}
 ![multitask]({{ site.baseurl }}/img/voice-conversion/multitask.png "multitask"){:style="max-height: 500px;"}